Ashwini-Suresh-Kamble/M1_ProjectType_Goal/1_requirements/readme.md

-In this C program, the user is prompted to choose the operations(i.e. addition, subtraction etc)  to be performed and then prompted to key in the values which are used to perform the operations.
+# Requirements
-Then, the result will be shown as output to the user.
+## Introduction:
-#Requirements
+In this C program, the user is prompted to choose the operations(i.e. addition, subtraction etc)  to be performed and then prompted to key in the values which are used to perform the operations.Then, the result will be shown as output to the user.
-# Introduction: A basic calculator is sometimes referred to as a 4-function calculator.
+A basic calculator is sometimes referred to as a 4-function calculator.
 It's able to do simple arithmetic, which includes addition, subtraction, multiplication, and division.
 The tool used for writing the code in this project is visual studio code.
 # Research:
 Use a basic calculator at home to figure out your monthly budget, or when you're trying to cook a new recipe.
 This technology allows students solve complicated problems quickly and in an efficient manner.
 Additionally, it can reduce the problem to simpler tasks and allows the student to devote more time in understanding the problem.
 Secondly, they are saved from monotonous calculations and the same boring mundane procedure.
 It is almost impossible for us to imagine mathematics without something as seemingly simple as a calculator.